Ankithubnew/Placements-Notifier-Bot/README.md

    - `PASSWORD`: Your password for Masai School login.
    - `BOT_TOKEN`: Your Telegram Bot Token.

-3. Change the line no 20 chat id with your telegram chat id to find the chat id start this telegram bot it will give you your chat id [RawDataBot](https://t.me/raw_data_bot)
+3. Change the line no 20 chatId with your telegram chat id to find the chat id start this telegram bot it will give you your chat id [RawDataBot](https://t.me/raw_data_bot)

    ```const chatId = "replacewithyourchatid"```